Kolomyika: The content of kolomyika

-The world of sonorous beauty, pure, sublime feelings, jokes, irony, jokes - friendly or even touching - accurate observations of a domestic nature, deep social generalizations is revealed in kolomyikas.

-Concise, but very clearly, embossed everyday and festive life; in kolomyika-choruses to dance details of bright Hutsul clothes growl: necklaces, Tibetan scarves, slippers with drapes, vests, embroidered shirts, rats with red china, painted bags, wire spare parts, corals.
+eighbors, its social condition, its public and individual life from a cradle to a grave, its traditions and beliefs, its social and ethnic ideals.

 Research and evaluation of kolomyika

 The first known records of kolomyika specimens date back to the 17th century, but there is documentary evidence of their existence in ancient times.
 This original variety of Ukrainian folk songs has long attracted the attention of Slavic scholars.
 Beginning in the first third of the 19th century, translations of kolomyikas and scientific investigations into them appeared in the Ukrainian, Russian, and Polish press.
 Serious studies devoted to this genre belong to I. Franko, F. Kolessa, V. Hnatyuk, M. Zhynyk, M. Hrinchenko and other folklorists.

-Hnatyuk advised writers to learn to create highly artistic artistic images in Kolomyia, using the vernacular, its characteristic inversions, comparisons.
+Hnatyuk advised writers to learn to create highly artistic images in Kolomyia, using the vernacular, its characteristic inversions, comparisons.
 Ideological and aesthetic qualities of kolomyikas were highly appreciated by Lesya Ukrainka and M. Kotsyubynsky.
 Kolomyikas inspired themes, images, motives for many literary works.
 They are especially organic in the stories and novels of I. Franko, L. Martovych, P. Kozlanyuk.